opengeospatial/CDBV2-2023-Summer-Workshop/VectorData.md

 ---
 ### CDB 1.x Significant Size

 For CDB 1.x tiling, the tile size at the equator is 1 degree, and the number of pixels per tile at level 0 is 1024.
-LODs can be as low as -10, and the formula works for these as well, since the pixels per tile is halved and the size does not change:
+LODs can be as low as -10, and the formula works for these negative levels as well, since the pixels per tile is halved and the size does not change.
+So the equation works out to be:

 $$ SSLowerBound > { L \times 1 \over 2^{LOD+1} \times 1024 } $$